CIU’s Confucius Classrooms

 Through CIU’s program, North Carolina host schools:

-• Host a qualified Chinese language teacher from China for three years with partial salary subsidies from the program
+• Host a qualified Chinese language teacher from China for up to three years with partial salary subsidies from the program

 • Send school principals and teachers to China to learn about its culture, history, and education system